Kia ora, I'm a Children's Librarian here with some great recommended reads for kids!

 Books with Spunk

-Two recent books on similar themes - one for older children and the other a young adult read:
+Recent books on similar themes - older fiction and young adult reads.

 The First Rule of Punk